Joseph S. Peckham

 “Gold Bugs” McKinley March was composed in 1896.

 Peckham enlisted in the Navy on August 16, 1881.
 He first served with the band aboard the Training Ship New Hampshire until it departed Newport in 1890.
 The New Hampshire Band would perform regularly in the city.
 His career in the Navy would last until 1903.
-He would serve about the U.S.S.
+He served aboard the U.S.S.
 Richmond (1890 – 1894) and the U.S.S.
-Constellation (1894 – 1903.)
+Constellation (1894 – 1903).
 He was forced to retire from the Navy due to a stroke in 1903.
 In his pension file, you can see the official cause of his stroke, “cause by overexertion in blowing a musical instrument.”

 Joseph Peckham was a composer who wrote more than 30 marches as well as other music for band and orchestra.
 His music was performed throughout the country, long after his death.